Monday, December 29, 2008

 In this Module, we will examine the process of management.
 There are many people and organisations involved in the management of a school and they all have their part to play.
 We will not only examine the role of headteacher in this but also look at the responsibilities of other outside stakeholders such as the parents, the children, the regional departments of education, the community and the central ministry.

-We are pleased to report that Module 8 Leadership in Schools is now available on this website in both text and PDF formats (Portable Display Format).
+Module 8 Leadership in Schools is available on this website in both text and PDF formats (Portable Display Format).
 Just go to the side bar on the right to find a link to see the module or down load it.

 The module is a complete re-write of the original one and should be much clearer for trainees to follow.
 The following is a summary of the new module for your information: